 Companies that provide household registration documents take on the responsibility for the employee’s hukou conversion.
-It’s common for businesses to have a legal team that provides assistance during this conversion, or they will outsource the assignment to a third party legal firm or international PEO.
-Some organizations will take the extra strep to pay the Hukou fee conversion as a benefit to the employee.
+It’s common for businesses to have a legal team that provides assistance during this conversion, or they will outsource the assignment to a third-party legal firm or international PEO.
+Some organizations will take the extra step to pay the Hukou fee conversion as a benefit to the employee.

-Offering this benefit allows companies to gain leverage in contract negotiations and retain their more skilled workers for a longer-term than they may have been able to otherwise.
-Companies can also offer social welfare compensation to employees who had originally sought to maintain their rural hukous instead of transitioning to their new urban hukou documentation.
+Offering this benefit allows companies to gain leverage in contract negotiations and retain their more skilled workers for a longer term than they may have been able to otherwise.
+Companies can also offer social welfare compensation to employees who had originally sought to maintain their rural hukou instead of transitioning to their new urban hukou documentation.